Salha777/Mineral-phases-plot-py/README.md

 Because there are several phases of magnesium carbonate, we decided to arrange them by A. whether or not they were magnesium carbonates or simply unreacted Mg_Sources and B. how much water each phase holds, hence the giorgiosite and ammonium magnesium carbonate at the top of the y axis.

-You can arrange the y axis how you like by adjusting the values assigned to each discrete variable/name in hydration mapping
+You can arrange the y axis how you like by adjusting the values assigned to each discrete variable/name in hydration mapping:
+    "lansfordite": 6,
+    "giorgiosite": 7,